Camtendo/jokemon/README.md

 jokemon (Java + Pokemon)
 =======

 This project was a set of two games (Peaches and Cream) made as a super project in high school by four devs.
 The code is **awful**, but I decided to host it so that people can help make it better!
+NOTE: I plan on running the project through IntelliJ in early April 2014 to get some free refactoring. :)

 Website and Downloads
 =====================